 Step 7: Follow up

-In terms of keeping your sanity during your job search, this is probably the most important tool to maintain.
+In terms of keeping your sanity during your job search, staying positive is probably the most important thing to remember.
 “A lot of people approach the job search as something that’s going to be a horrible undertaking,” says Pollock.
 “People who do best approach it positively—as a world of possibilities—and they’re going to find a job that’s exciting for them.”
 Use this guide to help you find an amazing opportunity and enjoy the process every step of the way.